vamsipamu/MYK8-s/README.md

 pv: A Persistent Volume is a piece of storage in the cluster that has been provisioned by an administrator or dynamically provisioned using StorageClasses pvc :A Persistent Volume Claim is a request for storage by a user.
 It specifies size, access modes, and optionally a storageClassName.

+User creates a PVC.
+Kubernetes searches for a matching PV.
+If found, it binds the PVC to the PV.
+If not found and dynamic provisioning is enabled, it creates a new PV.
+The pod uses the PVC to mount the volume.

+ Access Modes
+ReadWriteOnce (RWO): Mounted as read-write by a single node.
+ReadOnlyMany (ROX): Mounted as read-only by many nodes.
+ReadWriteMany (RWX): Mounted as read-write by many nodes.